spatialos/online-services/docs/content/services-packages/analytics-pipeline/deploy.md

 ### 3.1 - Store your secret

-There is one secrets you need to store on Kubernetes: an API key for the Analytics Pipeline endpoint.
+There is one secret you need to store on Kubernetes: an API key for the Analytics Pipeline endpoint.

 > A "secret" is the k8s way of storing sensitive information such as passwords and API keys.
 It means the information isn't stored in any configuration file or - even worse - your source control, but ensures your services still have access to the information they need.